Ca1eb9/CalebPenley-Portfolio/README.md

 ## 📂 My Work

 Here are some of my key project catagories.
 You can find more details by exploring the respective folders above.
-The work ranges from beginner code to full fledged scripts currently used in the industry!
+The work ranges from beginner code to full fledged applications!

 ### **Coursework**
 A display of my various coursework accomplished during my time at Penn State